layer-pack/layer-pack-samples/readme.md

 ### [minimal-app-with-glob-entry](samples/minimal-app-with-glob-entry)

-A minimal lib config multiple entry point using WI pseudo-glob
+A minimal app boilerplate with no layers ( with namspacing + glob requires )

 To test go in the [samples/minimal-app-with-glob-entry](samples/minimal-app-with-glob-entry) package and exec :